Five of the best board game conversions for your new iPad or iPhone

 It's hard to cluster four players around a single iPad to play a game, but cleanup and setup is way, way faster with the iOS versions.
 Some titles can be sent to an Apple TV with AirPlay or Apple's Lightning to HDMI adapter, making the small screen less of an issue.

-One might think that the barrier to entry on the iOS is the cost of the iPad, but if you add up all the savings for all five titles here, you're looking at about $500, sitting right at the retail cost of a 128-gigabyte iPad Air 2.
+One might think that the barrier to entry on the iOS is the cost of the iPad, but if you add up all the savings for all five titles here, you're looking at about $500, far more than the retail of a new iPad.

 Regardless of the list of pros and cons, iPad gaming goes far beyond simple school-house favorites, with something for everybody.